Zoulou95/Projet-Info4-CY-MI5A/README.md

 - `base_style.css` is the default style sheet for all other pages: it defines their structure and the style of the navigation bar and footers.

-- `presentation_travel_style.css` is the default style sheet for all presentation pages located in `/destination`.
+- `presentation_style.css` is the default style sheet for all presentation pages located in `/destination`.

 - The page `homepage.html` is the default home page when you arrive on the website.
 It contains the website presentation and redirects to more specific search pages.
 It contains a registration form and an account creation form.